|Budget and Finance|

 Newport is primarily a residential community and its strength is the people who live within the city.
 Newport is a small river community with residential streets bordered by large trees, which wind their way along the river's edge and the blufflands.
 Newport's small town persona is retained within its people and its physical environment even though it is within a 15 minute commute to St. Paul and Minneapolis.
 With a population of 3,435, Newport continues to encourage growth and development within the community.

-Annual dog licenses are now on sale at City Hall for $10.
-Newport residents must renew licenses for their dogs annually, and by January 31st of each year.
-Licenses purchased after this date will be subject to a fee of $20.
-A rabies vaccination certificate is required at the time of purchasing the dog license.
+Annual dog licenses will go on sale at City Hall on Monday, December 1, 2014, for $10.
+Licenses purchased through January 31, 2015 will be $10 per license.
+The fee will increase to $20 per license after this date.
+Newport residents must renew licenses for their dogs annually.
+An updated rabies vaccination certificate is required at the time of purchasing the dog license.
 Requiring a dog license helps to ensure that all dogs in the city are vaccinated for rabies and serves as a resourceful tool to police officers in returning your dog, should they pick him or her up from running at large in the city.
-Please contact Renee Helm, Executive Analyst, at (651) 459-5677 for more information.

 Click on the link above to request a service, submit a concern or report a pothole.

 Click on the link above to pay your utility bill online.
-Please note that you will be charged a fee of $2.99 each time you pay online.
+You can also call 1-877-885-7968 to pay your utility bill.
+Please note that you will be charged a fee of $2.99 each time you pay online or by the phone.